Case Investigations– Understanding the Process

 2. Determine Which Immigration Agency Has Your Information

-Contacting the wrong office will slow down any issues regarding your request for information.
+Contacting the wrong office will slow down any responses to your request for information.
 Knowing which agency has the information you need will help immigration officials respond in a positive manner and find the right information you need, rather than redirect you to different places or lose the request in a series of unending communication.

 Knowing which agency you have to talk to can make the process smoother and easier.

 3. Write Down and Identify the Reason You Need Your Immigration Information

 There are different situations in which you can request immigration information or files.
 Make sure you have your reason identified for immigration officials because it will be asked when you make your request.